 - Little interference with outside activities.

-Quick Tip: Calibrate your sprinkler system to run long enough to water each zone at least an inch.
+Quick Tip: The best plan of action is to calibrate your sprinkler system to run long enough to water each zone at least an inch.
 Also, allow sprinkler heads to overlap zones a bit to ensure adequate watering.